PitchLog BETA

 How accurate is the pitch analysis?

-It is designed for practice feedback and trend spotting, not lab-grade measurement.
+It is designed for practice feedback and pattern spotting, not lab-grade measurement.
 Room noise, mic quality, and tone clarity affect results.

 How is my audio and data handled?

-Your audio stays local on your device.
-PitchLog does not share recordings and does not collect personal data.
+Your microphone audio stays local on your device.
+PitchLog does not upload recordings.

 How is this different from a tuner or tuner-like app?